-Cfp Between XIV.26 (November 2023), “Images and representations of work in literature and visual culture”
+Cfp Between XIII.26 (November 2023), “Images and representations of work in literature and visual culture”

-Cfp Between XIV.26 (November 2023), Images and representations of work in literature and visual culture
+Cfp Between XIII.26 (November 2023), Images and representations of work in literature and visual culture

 Edited by Raul Calzoni (University of Bergamo) and Valentina Serra (University of Cagliari)